Online Master’s in Mathematics and Science Education

-The online Master of Arts in Mathematics and Science for Elementary Teachers degree requires 37 semester hours, including 1 semester hour of required field experience.
+The Master of Arts in Mathematics and Science Education for Elementary Teachers degree requires 37 semester hours, including one semester hour of required field experience.

 Students nationwide are in an educational deficit, ranking far behind most other developed countries in the fields of math (25) and science (17).
 School systems across the country are looking to bolster academic achievement levels by hiring qualified, master’s-level educators that specialize in math and science.
 A Business-Higher Education Forum report suggests that the United States will need an estimated 280,000 math and science teachers by 2015 to become competitive in the global economy.

 While overall career growth for post-secondary teachers remains stagnant through the next decade, math and science teachers are seeing tremendous growth as school systems nationwide look to bolster their students’ academic achievement level.
 Many local and state governments are looking to increase education spending and incentives in the near future for targeted hiring in the math and science areas.
 Check out more information about the different careers in education.

 MTH5210 Numbers and Operations for Elementary Teachers – 3 hours